 Remove the bonnet nut on top of the faucet body, using tongue-and-groove pliers.
 The nut may stick if the faucet has not been disassembled in years.
 Position the pliers on the knurled ring on the nut to get a good grip and to prevent damaging the nut.

-Make note of the cartridge's orientation in the faucet body; you will re-install it in the same position.
+Make a note of the cartridge's orientation in the faucet body; you will re-install it in the same position.
+Taking a photo is a good idea here.

 Install the new valve seats and springs just like the old ones.
 The plastic insert goes into the spring on the bottom, and the rubber seat goes on the top.
 The parts are interchangeable, so either seat/spring from the kit will work in either hole.